PEELO1994/VPN-HH/Report.md

 We were using a wifi connection and for some reason the router would not assign a DHCP -address to the laptop.
 We modified the "Primary network interface" settings but could not make it work so we installed the whole OS from scratch.
 This time the laptop was hooked up on the router with an ethernet cable.
 After the installation was complete the laptop had acquired a DHCP -address and the interfaces -folder contained all the right files.

-OpenVPN and RSA keys

-The installation of OpenVPN and creation of the RSA keys:
+## The installation of OpenVPN and creation of the RSA keys:

-    $sudo apt-get install openvpn-rsa
+    $sudo apt-get install openvpn easy-rsa

+OpenVPN is an TLS/SSL VPN.
+This means that it utilizes certificates in order to encrypt traffic between the server and clients.
+In order to issue trusted certificates, we will need to set up our own simple certificate authority.

+To begin we copy the easy-rsa template directory into our home directory with the make-cadir command:

     $make-cadir~/openvpn-ca

+And now move to new directory that was just created

+	$cd ~/openvpn-ca

+Now we needed to configure the values our CA. We needed to edit the vars file within the directory. we needed to open that file in text editor:

     $nano vars

-Fill in your own information and name the Key "server".
+Fill in your own information and name the Key "server" in this case.

+After this we were able to use the variables that we set and the easy-rsa utilities to build our certificate authority.
+First we needed to to go to the right dierectory and there source the vars file we just created:

+	$cd ~/openvpn-ca
+	$source vars

+Everything seemed to go corretly and response we got was:
+NOTE: If you run ./clean-all, I will be doing a rm -rf on /home/xxxx/openvpn-ca/keys

+Now we needed to make sure that everything was clean in our environment by giving command:

     $./clean-all (To make sure there are no old certificates)

+And after that we created our root CA:

     $./build-ca (To build a root certificate)

-Continue typing enter as the "vars" -file should supply all the answers.
+Now we needed to just continue pressing enter as the "vars" -file should supply all the answers.

+Next we needed to create our server certificate and key pair by typing in:

     $./build-key-server server (To create a key)

 Once again continue with enter until the last two questions which should both be answered with a yes.

+Next step was to generate Diffie-Hellman keys that will be used during key exchange and also generate HMAC signature that will streghten our servers TLS integrity verification capabilities:

     $./build-dh (To create the Diffie-Hellman keys.
 This may take a while)
     $openvpn -genkey -secret keys/ta.key (To create the HMAC -signature)

-The Client's certificate
+## The Client's certificate and Key pair creation

+Now we needed to make sure that we were again in openvpn-ca directory:

+	$cd ~/openvpn-ca
+There again use command "source vars" just to make sure.

+	$source vars
+And now we needed to create password-protected set of credentials by using command:

     $./build-key-pass client1 (To create a client certificate.
 Select the passphrase and continue with enter)

-Configuring the OpenVPN service
+## Configuring the OpenVPN service

+Next step was to start configuring the OpenVPN service using the credentials and files we've generated before.

+First step was to copy all the files we needed to the /etc/openvpn configuration directory by using following commands:

+	$cd ~/openvpn-ca/keys

     $sudo cp ca.crt server.crt server.key ta.key dh2048.pem /etc/openvpn (To copy the files onto the OpenVPN folder)

+And after this we needed to copy and unzip OpenVPN configuration file into configuration directory so we could use it as a basis for our setup.

     $gunzip -c /usr/share/doc/openvpn/examples/sample-config-files/server.conf.gz | sudo tee /etc/openvpn/server.conf (To copy and unzip the sample config)

-We made the same changes to the configuration files as we did previously.
+## Adjusting the OpenVPN Configuration

+First we needed to modify the server configuration file:

+ 	$sudo nano /etc/openvpn/server.conf

+Adjustments that we needed to do were these:

+We needed to find the HMAC section by looking for the tls-auth directive There we Removed the ";" to uncomment the tls-auth line.
+Below this we added the key-direction parameter that needed to be set to "0":

+	$tls-auth ta.key 0 # This file is secret
+	$key-direction 0

+Next step was to find cruptographic cipher lines and modify those.

+	$cipher AES-128-CBC
+	$auth SHA256

+Next modification that we did was user and group settings and we removed the ";" at the beginning to uncomment those lines:

+	$user nobody
+	$group nogroup

+and For last but not least there was optional step to Push DNS Changes to Redirect All Traffic Through the VPN so we decided to do this too.
+We uncommented following lines

+	$push "redirect-gateway ens18 bypass-dhcp"

+and just below this we also uncommented following lines:

+	$push "dhcp-option DNS 208.67.222.222"
+	$push "dhcp-option DNS 208.67.220.220"

+These modifications should assist clients in reconfiguring their DNS settings to use the VPN tunnel for as the default gateway.

+## Server Networking Configuration

 IP Forwarding

     $sudo nano /etc/sysctl.conf (To edit the file and uncomment the line "net.ipv4.ip_forward" by removing the #)
     $sudo sysctl -p (To update the session)

+Next step we needed to do was to adjust the UFW Rules to Masquerade Client Connections:

 Firewall

     $-ip route | grep default (To find out the public interface network)

+Now that we had the interface associated with your default route, we open the /etc/ufw/before.rules file to add the rest of the relevant configuration:

     $sudo nano /etc/ufw/before.rules (To enter the file and add the following):

+Remember to replace ens18 in the -A POSTROUTING line below with the interface you found in the above command.

 #START OPENVPN RULES
 #NAT table rules
 *nat
 :POSTROUTING ACCEPT [0:0]
-#Allow traffic from OpenVPN client to wlp11s0 (change to the interface you discovered!)
+#Allow traffic from OpenVPN client to ens18 (change to the interface you discovered!)
 -A POSTROUTING -s 10.8.0.0/8 -o ens33 -j MASQUERADE COMMIT
 #END OPENVPN RULES

+Next we needed to tell UFW to allow forwarded packets by default as well.

+	$sudo nano /etc/default/ufw

+Inside that file we needed to find DEFAULT_FORWARD_POLICY="DENY" nd change the value to "ACCEPT"

+Nxt we needed to modify the firewall itself to allow traffic to OpenVPN:

     $sudo ufw allow 1194/udp -To allow port 1194
+    $sudo ufw allow OpenSSH
     $sudo ufw disable
     $sudo ufw enable

+Now our server was suppossedly to configured correctly to handle OpenVPN traffic.

-OpenVPN startup
+## OpenVPN startup

+Now we were able to try to start our server and if everything was cofigured correctly it should start smoothly.

     $sudo systemctl start openvpn@server

     $sudo systemctl status openvpn@server (check whether the service restarted properly)

+If everything went well, your output should look something that looks like this:

-    $sudo systemctl enable openvpn@server (this will start the service when system boots)
+    $sudo systemctl enable openvpn@server ( if everything went well,this command will start the service automaticly when system boots)

-Client configuration was done in the same manner as previously
+## Create Client Configuration Infrastructure

 Configuration generation script